tbeni22/basic-todo/docs.md

 #### Get the list of all todos:
 `GET /todos`
 The server returns a list of all the todo items found in the database.
 The list is represented with a JSON array.
+If no todo items are found an empty array will be returned.

 #### Get a specific todo item by ID:
 `GET /todos/{id}`